gjstirling/bowling-scorer/README.md

 ### Features to add

-A UI to interact with the application via command line Adding edge cases for user trying to take extra rolls or rolls greater than 10.
+A UI to interact with the application via command line <br>
+Adding edge cases for user trying to take extra rolls or rolls greater than 10.